 What happened?

 What were people thinking?

 How did this make people feel?

 Who has been affected?

 How can we make the situation right?

 How can we do things differently in future?

-The emphasis is on children being able to try again.
+The emphasis is on children being able to try again, to get it right this time.
 It is the behaviour which is disapproved of, not the child.